codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 ---

 Codefresh supports adding custom annotations to several entities, such as projects, pipelines, builds, and Docker images.
-Use custom annotations to store any optional information you wish to keep associated with an entity.
-Examples would be storing the test coverage for a particular build, a special settings file for a pipeline, identifying the environments for builds.
+Custom annotations can store any optional information you wish to keep associated with an entity.
+Examples would be storing the test coverage for a particular build, a special settings file for a pipeline, identifying environments for builds.

-You can add, view, and manage annotations in the Codefresh UI or through the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/){:target="\_blank"}.
+You can add, view, and manage annotations:
+* In the Codefresh UI
+* Through the [Codefresh CLI](https://codefresh-io.github.io/cli/annotations/){:target="\_blank"}
+* Directly in Codefresh steps

->The syntax shown in this page is deprecated but still supported.
+>The syntax shown for the step examples in this article is deprecated but still supported.
 For the new syntax, see [hooks in pipelines]({{site.baseurl}}/docs/pipelines/hooks/).